...like I used to before

 But, here’s the thing:

-What I have realised, is that the more I seek answers and try to pursue answers” through wisdom and knowledge and otherwise engaging my intellectual mind... the more overwhelmed, frustrated, confused and unhappy I become.
+What I have realised is that the more I cling to "answers” providing by science and knowledge and wisdom... the more overwhelmed, frustrated, confused and unhappy I become.

 So I fill my brain with more science and more information and more stories, in the hope that somehow I'll magically figure things out.